dx1dev/simplenotepad/README.md

 You can also run gh repo clone dx1dev/simplenotepad in your terminal to clone the source code.

-### Use web version
-Probably coming soon: you will be able to test Simple Notepad in your browser, without downloads

 ## ❔ About
 ### Credits
 Made by: [DX1](https://github.com/DX1Dev)<br>